nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 };
 ```

-Assuming there's a large font-related C API that deals entirely with FontHandles, there will be a frequent need to convert from Font objects to FontHandles.
+Assuming there's a large font-related C API that deals entirely with `FontHandles`, there will be a frequent need to convert from `Font` objects to `FontHandles`.

 * **The Font class could offer an explicit conversion function such as get:**